SLASSCOM/slasscom-core-skills-curriculum/module-A-CommunicationSkillsDevelopment/01-topic-Verbal-Communication-for-Professionals.md

 ### Lecture/Lab description

-Description to lecture content (50 - 100 words)
- introducing yourself , talking professionally , when to talk and when to listen Lets start with
+Introducing yourself , talking professionally , when to talk and when to listen This topic will cover following lessons.

 * Basics of commiunication
 * Recognizing the audience